Optimal strategies in repeated games with incomplete information: the dependent case

 \section{Acknowledgements}

 The authors are indebted to Sylvain Sorin and Bernard De Meyer for their insight and suggestions.
-This work is part of the second author's Ph.D. thesis under the supervision of the former.
-This work was supported by the Swiss National Science Foundation grant 200020-149871/1.
-The two authors gratefully acknowledge the support by the Agence Nationale de la Recherche, under grant ANR JEUDY, ANR-10-BLAN 0112.
-The first author gratefully acknowledges the support by the Agence Nationale de la Recherche, under grant ANR GAGA: ANR-13-JS01-0004-01.
+The authors are also thankful to Mario Bravo for his comments.
+The first author gratefully acknowledges support from the Artificial and Natural Intelligence Toulouse Institute under Grant ANR-3IA, and funding from the French National Research Agency(ANR), under the Investments for the Future (Investissements d'Avenir) program under grant ANR-17-EURE-0010.
+The second author gratefully acknowledges funding from the French National Research Agency (ANR), under grant ANR CIGNE (ANR-15-CE38-0007-01).